mdemeke/PerfKitBenchmarker/perfkitbenchmarker/providers/README.md

     as part of the `gcloud auth login` step.

 ## Equinix Metal Config
+1 .
 Install `metal`, the Equinix CLI, following the instructions at
     https://github.com/equinix/metal-cli.
+ 2. Authenticate with `Metal`.
+The easiest way is running `EquinixMetal auth login` and following the instructions, but any of the options at the `EquinixMetal` site will work.
+Guides, Documentation, and examples are available.